SAFA Women's League

 The SAFA Women's League, known as Hollywoodbets Super League for sponsorship reasons, is the top flight of women's association football in South Africa.
 The competition is run by the South African Football Association.
+The league comprises 16 (originally 12) teams which won promotion from their respective Sasol Women's Provincial League divisions.
+The champion now earns entry into the COSAFA Women's Champions League.